sabnzbd/sabnzbd.github.io/wiki/advanced/direct-write.md

 If you enable Direct Write and do not observe any change in disk activity or performance:

 1. Verify that the Temporary and Completed folders are on local storage, not a network share.
-2. Check the SABnzbd logs (in <strong>Debug</strong> level) for messages about sparse file creation failures or Direct Write being disabled.
+2. Check the SABnzbd logs (in **Debug** level) for messages about sparse file creation failures or Direct Write being disabled.
 3. If using an HDD, make sure the **Article Cache Limit** is configured to a reasonable value to avoid excessive random writes.
-4. If problems persist, you can safely disable <code>direct_write</code> again; SABnzbd will continue to work using the standard assembly method.
+4. If problems persist, you can safely disable `direct_write` again; SABnzbd will continue to work using the standard assembly method.